COAST-Lab/c3po/Documentation/readme.md

 3. Solder the +5V wires together and the GND wires together.
 (Can use shrink tubing to keep red and black internal wires separate.)
 4. Cover this connection with shrink tubing / electrical tape / your preference.
 5. Plug the microB cable into the microB port on the Boron.

+# Housings
+## Upper Housing Assembly
+Note: These assembly instructions are a work-in-progress!
+Note: CAD files for internal chassis can be found in [Hardware](https://github.com/gracelower/c3po/tree/97b56c0644a478266c53f73f97005d2dce2971e3/Hardware)
+1. Attach cellular antenna to frame on chassis.
+2. Using [INSERT SIZE] hex nuts and [INSERT SIZE] screws, fasten stacked Boron/FeatherWing to chassis.
+3. Plug solar cable into the Boron USB-C port.
+4. Punch out two of the Polycase SK-15 knockouts; insert CG-32 cable glands.
+5. Through one gland, feed the solar cable; through the other, feed the 4-wire cable.
+6. Using [INSERT SIZE] screws, fasten the chassis inside Polycase SK-15.
+7. Using [INSERT SIZE] screws, fasten the clear lid to the Polycase.

+## Lower Housing Assembly
+1. Cut a ___" piece of 3" nominal ID sch.
+40 PVC pipe.
+2. Solder the 4-wire cable to the i3 Interlink's pins according to the wiring diagram.
+3. Using [INSERT SIZE] hex nuts and [INSERT SIZE] screws, fasten the i3 Interlink board (with EZO circuits) onto the 3D-printed chassis / top cap.
+4. Insert a CG-32 cable gland to the top cap; feed the 4-wire cable through.
+5. Screw the probes onto the i3 Interlink and feed the top cap, i3 Interlink, and probes through the PVC pipe.
+6. Feed the temperature and conductivity probes through the holes in the bottom cap.
+7. Epoxy the probes to the bottom cap so the exposed portions are equal in length.
+[SPECIFIC LENGTH?]
+8. Epoxy the caps to the PVC pipe; ensure complete sealance!

+## Important Links
+- [AtlasScientific EZO<sup>TM</sup> Conductivity Sensor](https://atlas-scientific.com/embedded-solutions/ezo-conductivity-circuit/) - contains documentation, sample Arduino code, and more
+- [TheGeographer/water-quality-array](https://github.com/TheGeographer/water-quality-array/tree/master) - a project that used the Atlas probe for water quality measurements